They say prevention is the best medicine, and that mantra certainly rings true when it comes to high blood pressure.

 "Not everyone can feel elevations in their blood pressure," Dr. Weinberg tells LIVESTRONG.com.
 "This is why it is known as the 'silent killer,' because you can have elevated blood pressure for years without knowing it.
 During that time, blood vessels and organs are accommodating these changes.
 By the time it is diagnosed, damage may have already occurred."

-Scheduling regular checkups with your primary care physician is a key way to keep tabs on your blood pressure.
-If you have elevated or high blood pressure, your doctor will be able to diagnose it and help you devise a treatment plan that can help you bring your numbers into a healthy range.
+Scheduling regular checkups is a key way to keep tabs on your blood pressure.
+If you have elevated or high BP, your doctor will be able to diagnose it and help you devise a treatment plan that can help you bring your numbers into a healthy range.

 Who’s at Risk for High Blood Pressure?

 Certain types of medical conditions, such as kidney disease and diabetes, increase the risk of having high blood pressure, and some populations also have a higher risk, according to the National Heart, Lung and Blood Institute (NHLBI), including:

 - African-American adults